d45/test-extensions-api/website/docs/trex_tableau_viz_ref_v2.md

 ### `encodings`

-(Optional) This property describes how you want to encode the continuous fields on the specified encodings axis, that is, either the rows or columns shelf in Tableuu.
+(Optional) This property describes how you want to encode the continuous fields on the specified encodings axis, that is, either the rows or columns shelf in Tableau.
 The encodings shelf is specified with the `encodingaxis` property.
 You can assign a different mark type to each continuous field to create multiple pane or combination charts.
 If specified, the number of encoding structures should exactly match the number of continuous measures on the encoding axis.

 The `endocdings` element corresponds to the Marks card in Tableau and describes how the marks for continuous fields discrete fields are encoded.
 In Tableau, when you drag fields onto the properties on the Marks card it encodes the data in the view.
 Similarly, the `encodings` property lets you set the properties of the marks for the image. <br/>

-You can also map fields to the `color`, `size`, and `text` properties, but you can only specify `mark` types for continuous fields on the encodding axis.
+You can also map fields to the `color`, `size`, and `text` properties, but you can only specify `mark` types for continuous fields on the encoding axis.

 Note that if there are multiple continuous fields on both columns and rows, only one set of them will get their own marks card: the first set.
 If you add multiple continuous fields to rows and then add multiple continuous fields to columns, there will only be marks cards for each of the continuous fields on rows.